cheesegrits/filament-google-maps/README.md

 #### Reverse Geocode & Place Changed Callbacks

 To use the features in this section, you must add the InteractsWithMaps trait to your Livewire component.
-If you are using it in a Filament app context ("admin panel"), this will typically be on the EditFoo page of your
+If you are using it in a Filament panel, this will typically be on the EditFoo page of your resource (or ManageFoo for a simple resource):
-resource:

 ```php
 //